Deep-Symmetry/afterglow/README.md

     ;; the show's BPM to it:
     (show/sync-to-external-clock sample-show
                                  (afterglow.midi/sync-to-midi-clock "traktor"))
+    ;; (You don't even need to give the MIDI device name if there is only one ;; device sending MIDI clock messages.)

     ;; If you have Pioneer gear sending you Pro DJ Link packets, you can sync even ;; more precisely: